Russia's foreign minister offers security talks with North Korea and China as he visits Pyongyang

 Last week, the United States said North Korea had transferred munitions to Russia to boost its fighting capabilities in Ukraine in violation of U.N.
 Security Council resolutions that ban any weapons trading involving North Korea.

 Lavrov and Choe discussed "resuming full-fledged contacts" and intensifying economic cooperation, the Russian Foreign Ministry said in a statement.
 It added that Lavrov invited Choe to visit Moscow “at her convenience.”
-The ministry also said Lavrov recommended that Russian tourists start holidaying in North Korea.
+KCNA said the two ministers discussed bolstering joint action on several regional and international issues, including the situation on the Korean Peninsula.

 The Lavrov-Kim meeting “means that the recent fleet of containers likely carrying munitions from North Korea to Russia was not the last Kim-Putin transaction the world has to worry about," said Leif-Eric Easley, a professor of international studies at Ewha University in Seoul.